karaposu/VibeCodingGuidelines/chapter_4/01_attention_mechanism.md

 Attention ≠ Memory

 - Attention: What AI focuses on right now
-- Memory: What AI remembers from training
+- Memory: What AI remembers from the codebase

 You can direct attention.
 You can't change memory.